 Sodium Cocoyl Isethionate cleans the skin and hair by helping water to mix with oil and dirt so that they can be rinsed away.

-The safety of Sodium Cocoyl Isethionate has been assessed by the Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The safety of Sodium Cocoyl Isethionate has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
 The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
 The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
 (CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Sodium Cocoyl Isethionate was safe for use as a cosmetic ingredient at 50% in rinse-off products and 17% in leave-on products.

 CIR Safety Review: The greatest concentration of Sodium Cocoyl Isethionate tested as a rinse-off product was 49.87%.
 The greatest concentration of Sodium Cocoyl Isethionate tested as a leave-on product was 17%.
 Therefore, the CIR Expert Panel used these concentrations in drawing its conclusion about safety.
 The CIR Expert Panel commented that Sodium Cocoyl Isethionate might produce ocular irritation based on its chemical structure.

 The irritant effects produced by Sodium Cocoyl Isethionate were similar to those produced by other surfactants, with the severity of irritation increasing with increasing concentration.
-Sodium Cocoyl Isethionate may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Sodium Cocoyl Isethionate may be used in cosmetics and personal care products marketed in Europe according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
 Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
 Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..

 Sodium Cocoyl Isethionate is the sodium salt of the coconut fatty acid ester of isethionic acid, used as a An ingredient that helps two substances that normally do not mix to become dissolved or dispersed in one another.
 Also called a surface active agent. – cleansing agent in cosmetic products.
-Surfactant - cleansing agents are used for skin and hair-cleaning purposes and as emulsifiers in cosmetics.
+Surfactant – cleansing agents are used for skin and hair-cleaning purposes and as emulsifiers in cosmetics.
 In this function, surfactants wet body surfaces, emulsify or solubilize oils, and suspend soil.
 It is characteristic (and expected by some consumers) that such agents should contribute foaming and lathering properties to cleansing products and bubble baths.

 Search the Code of Federal Regulations http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm